connorskees/connorskees.github.io/content/merge-tree.md

 <!-- To this end, some of the information may be redundant for those already familiar with other distributed data structures or collaborative editing in general.
 My hope is that by reading this,  -->

-This document only describes the core merge-tree algorithms, and does not touch on the ancillary  algorithms that are necessary for the merge-tree to function, but which do not live inside merge-tree itself.
+This document only describes the core merge-tree algorithms and does not touch on the ancillary algorithms that are necessary for the merge-tree to function, but which do not live inside the merge-tree itself.
 This includes problems like persistence, real-time communication, algorithms built on top of merge-tree such as those specific to strings or matrices, and some server-side functionality that will be discussed later.

 Although in theory a merge-tree need not operate on text, I find it easiest to reason about the core algorithms in the context of text editing, and so much of the higher-level explanation will center around that.